bytebase/bytebase.com-old/docs/en/reference/cli.md

 ```
 Print the schema of database `bytebase_test_todo` to stdout.

-### `restore`
+### restore
 Restore the schema and data of a database from a dump file (usually created by `bb dump`).

-Internally, `restore` history is NOT recorded.
-It is recommended that restore is used for restoring from an existing database dump, including schema and data.
+Internally, `restore` command will NOT be recorded.
+It is recommended that `restore` is used for restoring from an existing database dump, including both schema and data.

 #### Flags
 `--dsn`